 Rob Rose moved to Fort Langley in 2015 and lives on Bedford Trail on the river with his wife Maureen along with a dog and two cats.
 He has been a senior software executive for some of Canada's largest software companies.
 Today, he advises many software businesses on a variety of topics.
 He's a foodie and an avid musician.
 Rob was born in The United States and has lived in Ottawa since he was a child.
 His family includes two adult daughters, their husbands and one grandson in Ontario.

-Eric started investing in Fort Langley in 2005.
-Since that time Statewood Properties Ltd has greatly improved overall tenant mix management, completed multiple façade improvements and extensive renovations, and, more recently, completed new construction with the high-end LEED Gold Coulter Berry Building at the corner of Glover Road and Mavis Avenue.
+Eric Woodward started investing in Fort Langley in 2005, eventually acquiring up to 38% of the commercial core of Fort Langley.
+Since that time Statewood Properties Ltd greatly improved overall tenant mix management, completed multiple façade improvements and extensive renovations, and, more recently, completed new construction with the high-end LEED Gold Coulter Berry Building at the corner of Glover Road and Mavis Avenue.

 Eric was previously a software technologist founding or co-founding multiple Internet-based startups, such as Internet Direct, at one time the largest internet service provider (ISP) in Western Canada, Mail.com, which completed a NASDAQ IPO in 1998, and DomainWorks, which sold privately in 2008.

 Growing up in Langley, Eric lives in Fort Langley.
-He was the President of the Fort Langley Business Improvement Association for 5 years from 2012-2017, now currently serving his 6th year as a Director.
-He also serves as a Director of the Langley Memorial Hospital Foundation.
+He is serving his 1st term as a Township of Langley Councillor, elected in 2018.
+He was the President of the Fort Langley Business Improvement Association for 5 years from 2012-2017.
+He also served as a Director of the Langley Memorial Hospital Foundation from 2014-2018.
+Eric has a Bachelor of Arts degree in Political Science from the University of British Columbia.